giovannicoppola/AlfreDo/README.md

 ## Creating new tasks ⭐
 - launch with keyword (default: `!!!`) or hotkey.
 Use `@` to enter one or more labels, `#` to enter a project/section (`Inbox` will be used if none entered), `due:` to enter a due date.
 As in reschedule, choose one of the options, or enter a date in international format, with (`YYYY-MM-DDTHH:MM`) of without (`YYYY-MM-DD`) time, or enter a number of days.
 You can also use `w` or `m` after the number to enter weeks and months, respectively (e.g. `10w` will set a due date in 10 weeks)
-- Universal Action: new highlights can be created by selecting text in any app, then launching Universal Actions and selecting `Create a new Todoist task`.
+- Universal Action: new tasks can be created by selecting text in any app, then launching Universal Actions and selecting `Create a new Todoist task`.

 ## Database refresh 🔄